 It’s better for you and the environment.
 Plus it’s more enjoyable for everyone who is exploring The Gap.
 Could there be a better reason?

-If you do have to drive through the Gap of Dunloe go early (before 9 am) or late (after 7 pm), especially during the summer months.
+If you choose to drive through the Gap of Dunloe go early (before 10 am) or late (after 7 pm), during the summer months.

 The Gap of Dunloe Walk – an obvious alternative…